How would you define your style?

 Should we meet you before hiring you for the wedding?

-I’d love to schedule a detailed in-person consultation with you to go over your wedding details, chat about your ideas and vision, and pour over my sample albums.
-I’ll listen to what you you’re looking for in a photographer and strive to meet your needs.
-I look forward to getting to know you!
-Please contact me to set up a date and time.
+We would love to schedule a detailed in-person consultation with you to go over your wedding details, chat about your ideas and vision, and give you an opportunity to pour over our many sample albums!
+Please inquire with us to setup a date and time.
+We’ll listen to what you are looking for in a photographer, and strive to meet your needs.
+We look forward to getting to know you!

 Where are you located?

-My studio is located in the historic area of downtown Ballard in Seattle.
+The Northern Lights Photography studio is located in the historic area of downtown Ballard in Seattle.
+See our Location page for more information, including directions and address.

 Will you photograph all types of people and weddings?

 Most definately!
-I love diversity in all forms and enjoy new experiences and challenges.
-If you are in love and getting married, I want to capture it!
+We love diversity in all forms and enjoy new experiences and challenges.
+If you are in love and getting married, we want to capture it!

 What are your pricing/packages and what do they include?

-Visit our wedding pricing page for pricing information or contact me for a detailed rate brochure.
+Visit our wedding pricing page for pricing information or contact us for a detailed rate brochure.

 Do you provide the digital negatives?